The shortage of affordable housing is a national issue and is one of the greatest challenges facing many communities in Snowdonia.

 I want to build a new house or development.
 What do I need to know?

-We have prepared a checklist for applicants who intend to submit a planning application for an affordable dwelling to meet local needs.
+We have prepared a guidance note for applicants who intend to submit a planning application for an affordable dwelling to meet local needs.

 Other useful documents: